 Certain conditions will no longer be classified as pre-existing if they don’t recur for 12 months after your pet is insured.
 Unfortunately, however, certain conditions, including ligament tears, are considered incurable and will be considered pre-existing for the whole length of the policy.
 It seems that even ligament tears to a previously unaffected limb would be considered pre-existing.

 Embrace coverage has been updated so that only the type of cancer the pet was previously diagnosed with is excluded, however other types of cancer can be covered.

-Embrace has an extremely comprehensive offering at surprisingly affordable rates.
+Embrace has a comprehensive offering at affordable rates.
 Its unlimited coverage for congenital conditions makes them a great choice for pets at risk of breed-specific problems.
 You should however beware of the broad exclusions.

 Wellness and prescription medications are only available as additional extras, which means you’ll have to pay for them separately.